tsonnen/InitiativeTracker/README.md

 # Support and Contributing
 Any and all code contributions are greatly appreciated!
-If you feel like you would like to support me monetarily, there is a link for PayPal at the top.
+If you have any recommendations, or feature requests, please do not hesitate to send me an [email](mailto:tsonnenapps@gmail.com) or to create an issue in the repo.

 # License